akenny205/VenmoStats/README.md

 # VenmoStats
 VenmoStats is a simple data analytics tool to explore a users historical Venmo data.
-It has data on all transactions, with the note sent, amount paid, and date of the transaction.
+It has data on all transactions with the note sent, amount paid, and date of the transaction.

 ### Features include:
 - Viewing all transactions